Heavy rain leaves several Delco homes flooded

 RIDLEY PARK, Pa.
 (WPVI) --The heavy rains that left roadways underwater and drivers stranded throughout the region on Monday morning also flooded several homes in Delaware County.

-The Ridley Park Fire Department was busy pumping standing water out of basements from homes on Ridge Street.
+The Ridley Park Fire Department was busy pumping standing water out of basements from homes on E. Rogers Street.
 All gas and electric had been shut off during the cleanup process.

-But the water was still so high at noon owners hadn't been able to assess the damage from the five feet of water that came rushing in.
+But the water was still so high at noon owners hadn't been able to assess the damage from the four feet of water that came rushing in.

 "Everything's ruined," said Donna Thornton.
 "We lost everything down there.
 It's just unbelievable the amount of water."